 Utility assistance in VT is important since the state has cold and snowy winters.
 Households with elderly residents, family members with medical conditions or young children should ensure they can properly heat their homes to keep all members healthy and thriving.
 Potential applicants should review the eligibility guidelines and the benefits that may be awarded before attempting to apply to the program.
 To find out more about how this heating assistance can help low-income households, as well as the eligibility requirements and application methods, residents should read through the following sections.

-Types of LIHEAP Energy Assistance in Vermont
+Learn About Types of LIHEAP Energy Assistance in Vermont

 The Vermont Low Income Home Energy Assistance Program is focused on ensuring all households can get through the winter months with enough fuel to heat their homes.
 The program offers both regular fuel assistance benefits and crisis fuel benefits.
 Benefits are available to homeowners and renters alike.

-Regular Fuel Assistance Benefits
+Learn About Regular Fuel Assistance Benefits

 A family can apply for LIHEAP in VT if it needs assistance paying fuel costs to heat the home.
 The benefits are provided in the form of monetary assistance, which is usually distributed directly to the fuel provider or vendor.
 This ensures the funding is properly allocated and used to ensure the household maintains its heat.
 This financial assistance is provided to eligible applicants, as long as they are one of the following:

 - A resident renting a room in another person’s home.

 The financial assistance provided through the program can vary, depending on the applicant’s household situation and need.

 Learn About Crisis Fuel Assistance Benefits